aws/karpenter-provider-aws/designs/odcr.md

     Status:                LimitExceeded
     Type:                  CapacityReservation
 ```
 The condition will reset if new nodes were able to launch and the Status will return to `Available`.
+It may also be helpful to show the
+utilization of the capacity if we are interested in perform consolidation into Capacity Reserved instances

 #### Error handling